3-manifolds/SnapPy/doc_src/index.rst

   - STL export of Dirichlet domains for 3D printing, contributed by Jose Sanchez.

-  - Support for Python 3, SageMath 7.5, and many more versions of Python on Windows.
+  - Support for Python 3, SageMath 7.5 and 7.6, and many more versions of Python on Windows.

   - Much improved infrastructure for testing and distributing SnapPy.